platformsh/platformsh-docs/src/administration/integrations/github.md

 ### 2. Enable the integration

-Note that only `project owner` or `project admin` can manage the integrations.
+Note that only the project owner can manage integrations.

 Open a terminal window (you need to have the Platform.sh CLI installed).
 Enable the GitHub integration as follows: